Ross and Cynthia Ulrich

 Tonya teaches conversational English and phonics to elementary school children.
 She lives in two rooms of a Ghanaian family’s compound in Kpasanado, just across the village from Nate and Lysanne.
 For six months, Shannon Miller from Ohio is joining Tonya in her work.

-We currently have a couple living in the Middle East, doing Arabic language learning with their two-year-old girl.
+We currently have a couple living in the Middle East, doing Arabic language-learning with their two-year-old girl and newborn son.
 Their vision is to stay on in their country of choice, for at least the next two years doing language study, before they continue on to the next phase of ministry.
 Their goal is to train disciples who can lead the church planting effort among their own people.

 For over a decade, our English school in a restricted-access country has existed to help Asian young people in their vocational pursuits by training them in English.
 We currently have several families and single volunteers there, managing the English school and making disciples who will be able to spread the gospel further among their people than we are able to do.